qx57/clean-arc-example-js/README.md

-# Clean Architecture of automation tests (example for JS 11)
+# Clean Architecture of automation tests (example for JS)

 This repository contain example of clean architecture realization on Kotlin.